Research

 Lance Jenott studies both New Testament apocrypha and Egyptian monastic literature that reveals facets of ancient Egyptian Christianity beyond the confines of Scripture and orthodox doctrines.
 He is currently writing a commentary on the Gospel of Judas for the Hermeneia series.
 He recently published a translation of the Coptic Investiture of the Archangel Gabriel, as well as an edition, translation, and literary-historical analysis of The Book of the Foreigner from Codex Tchacos in the Bulletin of the American Society of Papyrologists.

-Cathy Keane is writing a commentary on Juvenal’s fifth book of Satires (poems 13-16).
-She is also engaged in an ongoing exploration of the poetics of Roman satire and related genres, including intertextuality between the Epigrams of Martial and the Satires of Juvenal.
+Cathy Keane is writing a commentary on Juvenal’s fifth book of Satires (poems 13-16) for the Cambridge Greek and Latin Classics Series.
+She is also engaged in an ongoing exploration of the poetics of Roman satire and related genres, including Juvenal's reception of Vergil and intertextuality between the Epigrams of Martial and the Satires of Juvenal.

 Tom Keeline has published two books, one on The Reception of Cicero in the Early Roman Empire (2018), the other a commentary on Cicero’s speech Pro Milone (2021).
 Other recent publications have ranged from the first century BC (“Were Cicero’s Philippics the Cause of his Death?”) through the nineteenth century and twentieth centuries AD (“Are You Smarter than a Sixth-Former?
 Verse Composition and Linguistic Proficiency in Victorian Classical Exams”; Ronald Knox), with stops along the way in the first century AD (word order in Pliny the Younger; the working methods of Asconius), late(r) antiquity (the Latin Anthology; Terentianus Maurus; Priscian), and the early modern period (Isaac Casaubon; Count Zinzendorf and Moravian Latin).
 Forthcoming publications include a substantial article on the the challenges of Latin vocabulary and reading Latin, co-authored with Tyler Kirby (TAPA 153.2, fall 2023).